 Reasons To Choose Tobin Injury Law As Your Legal Team:

-Our experienced personal injury team has worked on cases that resulted in high six-figure and seven-figure verdicts and settlements.
-The reason we achieve the results we do is because we build our cases for trial.
-We build our cases for trial the day we meet our clients.
+Our experienced personal injury team has worked on cases that resulted in seven-figure verdicts and settlements.
+The reason we achieve the results we do is that we build our cases for trial.
+We start that process the day we meet our clients.
 Insurance companies know which lawyers are willing to take a case to trial and which lawyers are scared of courts.
 And the insurance companies use that knowledge to lowball some lawyers.
 Not us.
-Our personal injury team takes cases to trial, and we win.
+Our firm takes cases to trial, and we win.

-Many of our cases are referred to us by former clients.
-We also get cases referred to us from other lawyers in Georgia and in other states.
-The lawyers who refer their cases to us do so because they know we will take the case to trial if the insurance company does not pay a fair settlement.
-While there is no calculation to determine just how much someone’s case is worth, what we have found to be true is that by outworking, outthinking, and outpreparing the insurance companies and their lawyers, we win big results for our clients.
+Many of our cases are referred to us from other lawyers across the country.
+The lawyers who refer their cases to us do so because they know we will take the case to trial if the insurance company is not willing to pay a fair settlement.
+While there is no calculation to determine just how much someone’s case is worth, what we have found to be true is that by outworking, outthinking, and out-preparing the insurance companies and their lawyers, we win big results for our clients.

 We have two fundamental goals.
 First, we work to help our clients rebuild.
 Second, we work to change the system.

 Rebuilding a life means having the resources needed to recover from an injury.
 We know that compensation does not mend broken bones, but it does pay for medical treatment that promotes healing.
 If you are hurting from an injury or grieving the tragic loss of a family member, you are not where you want to be in your life.
 Long after the accident, you are left still picking up the pieces.
 All because someone else made a bad decision.
 No amount of money makes pain go away, but when we get hired we work hard to rebuild your quality of life.